-Note: While your PC is connected to a remote LAN through a VPN, you might not have normal Internet access.
+While your computer is connected to a remote LAN through a VPN, you might not have normal Internet access.
 If this is the case, you have to close the VPN connection to have normal Internet access.

 Set Up a Gateway-to-Gateway VPN Configuration